Cyprus Dairy Industry Overview

 Milk Processing and Cheese Production

-The volume of milk processed annually in Cyprus stands at around 210 million liters.
-The country's cheese production is notable, with an output of approximately 40,000 metric tons per year.
-Halloumi cheese, in particular, is a flagship product with growing international demand.
-Additionally, Cyprus produces about 10,000 metric tons of milk powder and whey annually.
+The annual milk processing volume in Cyprus is estimated at 210 million liters.
+Cheese production is a significant aspect of the dairy industry, with an annual output of approximately 40,000 metric tons.
+Halloumi cheese stands out as a flagship product with increasing global demand.
+Additionally, Cyprus produces around 10,000 metric tons of milk powder and whey annually.

 Key Enterprises in the Dairy Market

-- Charalambides Christis: A leading dairy company known for its wide range of dairy products, including milk, cheese, and yogurt.
+- Charalambides Christis: Known for a wide range of dairy products including milk, cheese, and yogurt.

-- Pittas Dairy Industries: Renowned for its Halloumi cheese and other traditional dairy products.
+- Pittas Dairy Industries: Renowned for Halloumi cheese and traditional dairy products.

 - Caramondani Bros: Specializes in dairy production and distribution across Cyprus.